Obituary of John H. "Pete" Mosley

 He is survived by his loving wife of 60 years, Sue Ellen Fuller Mosley of Ozark; daughters Ellen Mosley Stone (Gordon) of Pike Road; Patty Mosley Nelson (Jon) of Decatur, GA; granddaughters Sarah Grace Stone and Emily Elizabeth Stone of Pike Road.
 He is also survived by his brother, Robert Mosley of Greenville, NC; nieces Sheri Mosley Mulling (James) of Raleigh NC; Jeri Mosley O’Dowd (Ed) of New Bern, NC; nephew Robert Mosley of Greenville, NC.
 He was preceded in death by his parents, Jerry and Sarah Fenn and his grandson, Alvin Gordon Stone III.

-In lieu of flowers, the family requests that memorials be made to the John H. “Pete” Mosley Fund for Excellence in the Performing Arts at the Commercial Bank of Ozark, P. O. Box 1029, Ozark, Alabama 36361; or your favorite charity.To send flowers to the family of John H. "Pete" Mosley, please visit Tribute Store
+In lieu of flowers, the family requests that memorials be made to the John H. “Pete” Mosley Fund for Excellence in the Performing Arts at the Commercial Bank of Ozark, P. O. Box 1029, Ozark, Alabama 36361; or your favorite charity.To send flowers to the family or plant a tree in memory of John H. "Pete" Mosley, please visit Tribute Store